Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What is the Babbel learning app like versus Pimsleur?

-Whereas Babbel focuses its lessons on engaging, quick-hit drills and images, Pimsleur tends to focus more on audio-based lessons and speaking exercises.
+Whereas Babbel focuses on engaging, quick-hit drills and images, Pimsleur tends to focus more on audio-based lessons and speaking exercises.

 What is the difference between Babbel and Pimsleur?

-The primary differences between Babbel and Pimsleur boil down to lesson length and format.
-Pimsleur’s lessons are longer and emphasize more audio exercises, whereas Babbel’s lessons are shorter and rely more on quick-hit drills.
+The primary differences are that Pimsleur’s lessons are longer and emphasize more audio exercises, whereas Babbel’s lessons are shorter and rely more on quick-hit drills.